yoctoproject/poky/documentation/overview-manual/concepts.rst

 The files ``site.conf`` and ``auto.conf`` are not created by the environment initialization script.
-If you want the ``site.conf`` file, you need to create that yourself.
+If you want the ``site.conf`` file, you need to create it yourself.
 The ``auto.conf`` file is typically created by an autobuilder:

 -  *site.conf:* You can use the ``conf/site.conf`` configuration